nriveira/runDLC/README.md

 Detailed instructions for running DLC “normally” can be found at https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/UseOverviewGuide.md
 Here is an overview of the steps:

-The first step is creating a new project and labeling datasets on your local computer, as you would normally if you planned to create and train a dataset.
+The first step is creating a new project and labeling datasets on your local computer, as you would normally if you planned to create the model on your computer.
 Then, the project file is imported to TACC to create a training dataset and train the model.
 After, the project can be moved back to your local computer or left on TACC to analyze video.
 I find the video uploads to TACC to be somewhat slow, so there is a tradeoff between running DLC on your computer and spending time uploading lots of videos to TACC.

 Installation and Accessing DeepLabCut on TACC:
 Log on the Maverick2 computer system with both PuTTY [and WinSCP] and type: